-Greta Schultz is Senior Counsel in Tyson & Mendes’ Los Angeles office.
-Her areas of practice include general liability, intellectual property, and business litigation, which she practices in both California state and federal district courts.
+Greta M. Schultz is Senior Counsel in Tyson & Mendes’ Los Angeles office.
+Her areas of practice include general liability, intellectual property, business litigation, and property law, which she practices in both California state and federal district courts.
+Ms. Schultz is also licensed to practice law in Maryland.

 Ms. Schultz has significant litigation experience, successfully representing various corporations, insurance carriers, and technology professionals.
 Ms. Schultz handles a wide range of cases dealing with personal injury, wrongful death, and catastrophic injuries arising out of alleged negligence and intentional torts; and business disputes stemming from breach of contract, such as fraud, and claims for violation of California’s Unfair Competition Law.
 Additionally, Ms. Schultz’s experience extends to intellectual property law, where she assists new and established companies grow and maintain their IP portfolios.
 She has litigated and resolved many trademark disputes, including inter-partes proceedings before the United States Trademark Trial and Appeals Board and has been successful in many Office Action proceedings before the United States Patent and Trademark Office.
 Ms. Schultz has advised on the copyrightability of client materials by conducting chain of title and right to content analysis, obtained copyright registrations on behalf of her clients, and filed successful responses to the Copyright Examining Division.
 In recognition of her work, Ms. Schultz was named Top Attorney in 2015 by Pasadena Magazine.